mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 After several months of work, I had made the following progress:

-* Proof that state synchronization works with Unity and PhysX.
+* Proof that state synchronization works with Unity and PhysX
-* Stable stacks in the remote view while quantizing state on both sides.
+* Stable stacks in the remote view while quantizing state on both sides
-* Bandwidth reduced to the point where all four players can fit in 1mbps.
+* Bandwidth reduced to the point where all four players can fit in 1mbps

 The next thing I needed to implement was interaction with the simulation via the touch controllers.
 This part was a lot of fun, was my favorite part of the project :)